onehungrybird/Data-Lit-Assignment-Stats-and-Probability-/README.md

    Part 1:
    Follow the “Histograms and Density Plots in Python” tutorial to figure out which airline is most likely to get you to your destination    on time.

-   Download the data file (formatted_flights.csv) here
+   Download the data file (formatted_flights.csv) Note - Download Link is inserted below.

    Tell us which airline you choose and why.